anisha-tech29/Password-Generator/README.md

 # Password-Generator
-It is an password generator generally used in applications for securing them from cyber threats or to protect our personal information
+generally used in applications for securing them from cyber threats or to protect our personal information